Cambridge Tree Project

 Magnolias

 Hardiness: Many people believe that magnolias aren't hardy in southern Wisconsin.
 Fortunately this is not the case!
-All of the following magnolias withstood -30F (air temperature, not wind chill) in late January 2019 during the polar vortex:
+All of the following magnolias withstood -30F (air temperature, not wind chill) in late January, 2019 without damage:

 - 'Butterflies' (yellow flowering)